ErikNoren/entitypicker/README.md

 Here's a [live demo](http://htmlpreview.github.com/?https://github.com/ErikNoren/entitypicker/blob/master/entitypickerdemo.html?v=8) to check out some of the features.

+**New in 0.4.2**

+* Added a new style `entityPickerUnresolved` which is added to the autocomplete input box if focus is lost before an option is selected.
+It's removed on focus in.
+This allows for styling to hint to a user that their value is invalid and won't be saved.

 **New in 0.4.1**

 * Fixed a bug when a picker had a maximum selection of 1.
 Upon deleting the chosen entity, the autocomplete box was not made visible again.